danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ![workshop](ch10_4.png)

-*Figure 10.4: Clustering and Sorting images based on the parameters of cutness and curlyness.*
+*Figure 10.4: Clustering and Sorting images based on the parameters of cuteness and curlyness.*

-**Reinforcement Learning** - This type of learning technique is based on the interaction with the environment, mapping situations into actions.[^rl] The learner (or the agent) do not have any previous data to base on to determine or predict which action to take, rather, it learns by trian and error to yield the maximum rewards.
+**Reinforcement Learning** - This type of learning technique is based on the interaction with the environment, mapping situations into actions.[^rl] The learner (or the agent) do not have any previous data to base on to determine or predict which action to take, rather, it learns by trial and error to yield the maximum rewards.
 The famous example computer program AlphaGo[^alphago] beats the world champions of the Go broad game in 2017.
-AlphaGo is able to evaluate positions and select movies via self-taught processes.
+AlphaGo is able to evaluate positions and select moves via self-taught processes.
 The use of this type of reinforcement learning is to find the best possible behavior or path it should take in a specific environment, mapping state-action pairs to achieve the maximization of rewards.
 For the broad game Go, two players compete to control the most territory with the use of black/white stones.
 Unlike supervised learning that relies on input training data, the characteristics of reinforcement learning is that the program see the environment as a whole, and is able to learn from its own experience via evaluating the effectiveness of each action taken: the "trial-and-error search" and "delayed reward" via sequential decisions, computation, repeated attempts and feedback learning.
 Each action matters and that counts for the goal of maximizing the territory control as in the game of Go.
 In this way, reinforcement learning is performed via sequential learning and decisions.

 ## Discussion in class